meilisearch/documentation/reference/features/configuration.md

 **Default value**: `107374182400` (100 GiB)
 **Expected value**: an integer

-Sets the maximum size of the `update` database.
+Sets the maximum size of the `task` database.
 Value must be given in bytes or explicitly stating a base unit.
 For example, the default value can be written as `107374182400`, `'107.7Gb'`, or `'107374 Mb'`.

-The `update` database handles [pending updates](/learn/advanced/asynchronous_updates.md).
+The `task` database handles [pending tasks](/learn/advanced/asynchronous_operations.md).
 This is different from the `index` database, which only stores processed data.

 [Learn more about MeiliSearch's database and storage engine.](/reference/under_the_hood/storage.md)